ADT Command and Control ReviewBy - 01/11/2019

 - A confusing moving policy that penalizes those who have had their system for less than two years.

-- They hold the right to increase your monthly fee after a year.
+- They may hold the right to increase your monthly fee after a year.
+Check your contract.

 - And yes, they make you sign a three-year contract.